Cortlynd101/Advanced-UI-Final-Project/README.md

 - [X] Nov 13
     - [X] Users can view the movies that are currently in the theatre, as well as the details of those movies.
     - [X] 1/2 Users can also view the upcoming movies and when they will visit the theatre.
-    - [ ] 2/2 Users can also view the upcoming movies and when they will visit the theatre (second part because its not all the way done).
+    - [X] 2/2 Users can also view the upcoming movies and when they will visit the theatre (second part because its not all the way done).
-- [ ] Nov 16
+- [X] Nov 16
+    - [X] 1/2 User can purchase tickets from the interactive UI in each theatre available.
-    - [ ] User can purchase tickets from the interactive UI in each theatre available.
+    - [ ] 2/2 User can purchase tickets from the interactive UI in each theatre available.
     - [ ] User will not be able to purchase tickets that are already purchased.
 Those UI elements will be disabled.
 - [ ] Nov 20
     - [ ] Users can view the available snacks and purchase them as well.